idptools/metapredict/README.md

 **Additional Usage**

 **Changing resolution of saved graphs -**
 By default, the output graphs have a DPI of 150.
 However, the user can change the DPI of the output (higher values have greater resolution but take up more space).
-To change the DPI simply add the flag ``-D`` followed by the wanted DPI value.
+To change the DPI simply add the flag ``-D`` or ``-dpi`` followed by the wanted DPI value.

 **Example**

-	$ graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderGraphsFolder/ -D 300
+	$ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderGraphsFolder/ -D 300

 **Remove non-alphabetic characters from file names -** By default, the output files contain characters that are non-alphabetic (for example, *predicted_disorder_sp|Q8N6T3|.png*).
 This is not a problem on some operating systems, but others do not allow files to have names that contain certain characters.
 To get around this, you can add the ``--remove_characters`` flag.
 This will remove all non-alphabetic characters from the .fasta header when saving the file.
 The previous example with the header >sp|Q8N6T3|ARFG1_HUMAN would now save as *predicted_disorder_spQ8N726AR.png*.

 **Example**

-	$ graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderGraphsFolder/ --remove_characters
+	$ metapredict-graph-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderGraphsFolder/ --remove_characters

 ## Using metapredict in Python: